nichtgedacht/AltGraph/README.md

 ![screen021](https://raw.githubusercontent.com/nichtgedacht/AltGraph/master/Screen021.bmp)

 * Runs on DC/DS-16 with FW 4.27 and above
+* For DS/DS-24 12 and 16 II a colored version is supplied
 * Translations DE and EN
 * File Lang/AltiGraph.jsn is common
 * Autoscale